Before we dig in. Let’s talk about what a “Buyer Persona” truly is. HubSpot defines as:

-Now you’re probably wondering, “So how do you recommend we go about creating buyer personas?”
+Now you’re probably saying, “I don’t have a lot of budget, so how do you recommend we go about creating buyer personas?”
 There are countless ways to gather customer insight and a few great firms in town that do it differently from us.
 We conduct a “Brand Study” which has 4 deliverables:

 - Internal & External Interviews

 - Raw Data

 - Mood Board

 I am currently working on another blog that will be a step-by-step guide for you to conduct yourself.
 It will be posted here so stay tuned!
 I will add that hiring a third party to conduct the research, such as Groundwrk, allows for honest and open feedback from your audience.
 So consider the investment.